Grapes42/partsandservicescheatsheet/README.md

 ## 2. Less Common Parts

-### 2.1 Car Batteries
+### 2.1.
+Car Batteries

-There are x important details about a battery:
+There are 4 important details about a battery:
-- Size and shape
+- Overall size and shape
+- Terminal size
+- Terminal positions
+- CCA